Everything You Can Dream of is True

 Dictaphone Group (Tania El Khoury, Abir Saksouk, Petra Serhal) is a research and performance collective that creates live art events based on multidisciplinary study of space.
 They have been creating site specific performances informed by research in a variety of places like a cable car, a fisherman’s boat, and a discontinued bus, with the aim to question our relationship to the city, and redefine its public space.

-Kuba Dorabialski is an artist, writer and educator from Wrocław, Poland now based in Sydney.
-Working primarily in video installation, Kuba is interested in mysticism, political history and the personal poetic; his tools are geography, language and cinema history.
-Kuba has exhibited in the US, across Europe and Australia.
+Kuba Dorabialski is an artist, writer and filmmaker originally from Wrocław, Poland.
+He works primarily in video installation.
+He's interested in mysticism, political history and the personal poetic; his tools are geography, language and cinema history.
+Dorabialski's work has been exhibited and collected in the US, Europe and Australia.

-Roberta Joy Rich is an artist, curator and educator.
-Drawing upon her lived experiences as a diaspora Southern African 'Cape' woman with Afro-Asian lineages, Roberta uses language, text, video, archives, photo-media, satire and storytelling to interrogate constructs of race, gender, imperialism, Western singularity and notions of authenticity.
-Roberta's work aims to deconstruct colonial modalities whilst proposing empowering sites of collective self-determination.
+Roberta Joy Rich is a multi-disciplinary artist, educator and curator.
+Often drawing upon her lived experiences as a diaspora Southern African 'Cape' woman with Afro-Asian lineages, Roberta utilises language, text, video, archives, photo-media, satire and storytelling as platforms to interrogate constructs of race, gender, imperialism, Western singularity and notions of authenticity.

 Eugenia Lim is an artist of Chinese Singaporean descent who works across body, lens, social and spatial practice to explore how national identities, migration and capital cut, divide and bond our interdependent world.
 A performer within her own works, Eugenia invents personas to explore the tensions of the individual within society – the alienation and belonging in a globalised world.